ChaoqunSu/kddcup/README.md

-# kddcup
+# KDDCUP2022
-# Sixth place in the PaddlePaddle track of KDD CUP 2022
+# Sixth place in the PaddlePaddle track

 Please install the libraries as follows: